dfsp-spirit/brainview/README_DEVELOPMENT.md

 cd ~/develop/brainview             # replace with your repo root source env/bin/activate            # to activate the virtual environment

-pip install pyside2                # install bindings
+pip install pyside2                # install qt bindings some_other_command...
-some_other_command...

 deactivate                         # to leave it